Installing Electric Underfloor Heating Under Karndean, Amtico, Lino or Vinyl

 (1) Preparing subfloor: Make sure that the subfloor is level and clean.
 If you are installing on a suspended floor with traditional

-floor boards then a 6mm layer of marine grade plywood will need fixed on top before laying the insulation.
+floor boards then a layer of marine grade plywood may be needed fixed on top before laying the insulation.

 (2) Insulation: The type of insulation differs depending on the exact flooring, traffic over the area and subfloor construction.
 Please contact us (01932 784848) for details specific for your property.
 The insulation is stuck down with a flexible tile adhesive applied using a trowel.